-Taking a few simple precautions like using the correct tools and changing your garden layout, can take the pain out of most gardening tasks and bring back the pleasure of gardening, providing exercise that can be beneficial to back pain sufferers.
+However, making a few changes and taking a few simple precautions like using the correct tools and changing your garden layout, can help alleviate the pain.
+Bringing back the pleasure of gardening, also providing the exercise that can be beneficial to back pain sufferers.

 Correct posture when walking, lifting and bending over is important.